Ishvirchopra35/duesense/README.md

 Wrap It Up goes beyond a basic to-do list.
 It calculates a **Panic Score** for every assignment based on how much work you have versus how much time you have left, gives you AI-generated insights, and even reads your syllabus automatically.

-Built as a full-stack SaaS web app with a freemium model.
+Built as a full-stack SaaS web app.

 ## Screenshots